-In the never-ending quest to cut weight and bulk, many minimalist hikers, bikepackers, and travelers are making the switch from a sleeping bag to a quilt.
+In the never-ending quest to cut weight and bulk, many minimalist hikers are making the switch from a sleeping bag to a quilt.
 Everyone is going ultralight.
-This guide outlines the pros and cons of a quilt vs sleeping bags.
+This guide outlines differences and lists the pros and cons of camping with a quilt vs sleeping bag.
 I’ll compare weight, warmth, ease of use, cost, durability, comfort, size, moisture control, and more to help you decide which is best for your next camping trip.

-- Lighter-Quilts often weigh 3-5 oz less than comparable sleeping bags.
+- Lighter- Quilts often weigh 3-5 oz less than sleeping bags.

-- Less bulky/more compact-Quilts contain less material so they can pack down smaller.
+- Less bulky/more compact- Quilts pack down smaller.

 - More freedom of movement- Quilts attach to your sleeping bag so they stay in place when you toss and turn.

-- Better moisture control- Because quilts don’t have hoods, you’re less likely to breathe inside and introduce moisture.
-You can also open the quilt up if you start to sweat.
+- Better moisture control- Quilts don’t have hoods so you’re less likely to breathe inside.
+You can also open the quilt easily.

 - More efficient- Quilts have a better warmth-to-weight ratio.

-- Colder- Drafts are a common problem with quilts.
+- Not as warm- Drafts are a common problem with quilts.

-- You have to sleep in a hat because quilts don’t have hoods.
+- You have to sleep in a hat- Quilts don’t have hoods.

 - Attaching your quilt to your sleeping pad is a hassle- This setup step isn’t required with sleeping bags.

 - There is a learning curve- You need to learn how to properly attach your quilt and set it up so you don’t experience drafts.